"What is 'bob's game?'"

 - all lowercase letters: The title of the game.

-- Author Stand-In: One of the main characters is a self-taught developer named "bob."
+- Author Avatar: One of the main characters is a self-taught developer named "bob."
 Sound familiar?
-Don't worry, it's not what you're thinking...
+Don't worry, it's not what you're thinking..."bob" is actually a delusional, egotistical maniac who also happens to be the game's Big Bad.

 - Beat Them at Their Own Game: The final boss fight against "bob" involves doing this.
 In the most literal sense possible.